erik1066/stat-ms-anthropometry/README.md

-# AnthStat Microservice
+# Nutritional Anthropometry Microservice
 A microservice for computing z-scores for children and adolescents using the WHO 2006 Child Growth Standards, the WHO 2007 Growth Reference, and the CDC 2000 Growth Charts.
 A z-score-to-percentile converter is also provided.

 ## Running this microservice locally
 See the [usage guide](docs/USAGE.md) for instructions on how to run this microservice on your computer.

 ## Statistics
+All statistical routines are provided by the C# [Anthstat statistical library](https://github.com/erik1066/anthstat-statistics).

 Z-scores for the following indicators can be computed using the WHO 2006 Growth Standard:

 * Length/height-for-age